 - Tech savvy, adaptable to new software and troubleshooting functionality

 - Professional and tactful in dealing with all stakeholders

-- Knowledge of social media tools to promote engagement and outreach
+- Knowledge of how to use social media tools to promote engagement and outreach

-- Knowledge of internal and external resources and administrative processes to help students navigate their academic journey
+- Knowledge of resources, internal and external to the university, and administrative processes to help students navigate their academic journey

 How To Apply

 To apply for this job, please submit your application online.

 Employment Equity Statement

 McMaster University is located on the traditional territories of the Haudenosaunee and Mississauga Nations and within the lands protected by the “Dish With One Spoon” wampum agreement.